celestiaorg/docs/docs/nodes/celestia-app-commands.md

 }
 ```

-The the json file can be submitted using a similar proposal submission command as above:
+The json file can be submitted using a similar proposal submission command as above:

 ```sh
 celestia-appd tx gov submit-legacy-proposal community-pool-spend <path to json file> --from <wallet>